 The cessation of the mailings after October, 2001 after their initial success is another anomaly neatly explained by this account.
 Yet another anomaly, of course, is that Flight #587 disintegrated and crashed for no apparent reason.

 The scenario sketched out above has the virtue of conforming to the evidence available in a logical manner.
-Four main perceptions support it: 1) it would powerfully explain Atta’s mysterious Portland trip; 2) it would show why the Mailer has proven so elusive and why the mailings ceased (Jdey might also not have revealed to any other al Qaeda operatives that he had the anthrax, so no one would know that he had been the Mailer once he committed suicide); 3) it fits very well the characteristics that caused Jdey to stand out among the substitute hijackers, and indeed that differentiated him from the actual hijackers as well; 4) FBI’s effort to conceal the detention of Jdey along with Zacarias Moussaoui strongly suggests a cover-up.
+Four main perceptions support it: 1) it would powerfully explain Atta’s mysterious Portland trip; 2) it would show why the Mailer has proven so elusive and why the mailings ceased (Jdey might also not have revealed to any other al Qaeda operatives that he had the anthrax, so no one would know that he had been the Mailer once he committed suicide); 3) it fits very well the characteristics that caused Jdey to stand out among the substitute hijackers, and indeed that differentiated him from the actual hijackers as well; and 4) FBI’s effort to conceal the detention of Jdey along with Zacarias Moussaoui strongly suggests a cover-up.

 Of course, there are major gaps in the evidence.
 There is no direct evidence of a meeting in Portland.
 The cause of the crash of Flight #587 remains controversial.
 According to the official inquiry, there was no evidence of an explosion on board.
 Accounts of eyewitnesses from the ground, however, are highly consistent with a shoe bomb explosion.
 The explosion could have been small enough to be masked by wake turbulence from the preceding JAL aircraft.
 The co-pilot’s frantic manipulation of the rudder would thus have been a hopeless attempt to rescue a doomed aircraft.